A Still Small Voice (Task): Critical reviews

 "A Still Small Voice" received highly positive reviews from critics.
 Caroline Siede of The A.V.
 Club gave the episode a "B+" grade and wrote, "when I think back on Task, I suspect that what will linger with me won't be the plot holes, but the unexpectedly gentle tone this intense show has found for itself.
 This is an episode where a surprise apartment shoot-out and a conversation about dog walking both feel equally impactful.
 And that's an impressive balancing act."

 Grace Byron of Vulture gave the episode a 3 star rating out of 5 and wrote, "Often, Task struggled to match its ideals to its plot, but it was still a show worth watching.
 It will inevitably end up on many year-end lists and deservedly so.
 Like the family men at its core, it wasn't always perfect, but it was enough."
 Josh Rosenberg of Esquire wrote, "Task never answers those questions directly.
 How could you?
 But Ingelsby certainly throws Tom through as much hell as he can before his protagonist comes to a final realization.
 It's not easy, but we must try to put the past behind us and forgive.
 It's the only way forward."

 Helena Hunt of The Ringer wrote, "Task was a quieter and often more meditative show, its greatness in all those in-between moments and hushed conversations.
 The show also didn't lean quite as hard into the specificities of Wawa and Fruit Ninja and the cluttered, cozy homes of Delco, but what it lacked in throwaway details it made up for with questions bigger than all of us: redemption, forgiveness, and how we give it to the ones who need it the most because, at least on the surface, they're the ones who deserve it the least."
-Carly Lane of Collider gave the episode a perfect 9 out of 10 rating and wrote, "This week's episode, "A Still Small Voice," written by Ingelsby and directed by Jeremiah Zagar, is more about tying up every remaining thread before the end, a quieter epilogue that leaves almost no stone unturned while providing a bittersweet resolution to a story that began with bloody vengeance."
+Carly Lane of Collider gave the episode an almost perfect 9 out of 10 rating and wrote, "This week's episode, "A Still Small Voice," written by Ingelsby and directed by Jeremiah Zagar, is more about tying up every remaining thread before the end, a quieter epilogue that leaves almost no stone unturned while providing a bittersweet resolution to a story that began with bloody vengeance."